hm-lang/core/proposals/argument_specification.md

 ## Specifications

+When calling a function (or getting its return values), we do not require the order of the specification to match that of the argument list.
-We specify arguments using keywords, and there are advanced ways of doing this (for future work), but there are some sufficiently simple ways of making a specification:
+Instead, we specify arguments using keywords, and there are advanced ways of doing this (for future work), but here are some sufficiently simple ways of making a specification:

-1. Use a variable with the same identifier as the one in the argument list.
+1. Use a variable with the same identifier (ignoring trailing/leading underscores) as the one in the argument list.

-2. Use an `UpperCamelCase` cast.
+2. Use an `UpperCamelCase` cast, i.e. `Identifier(...)` where `Identifier` is the correct keyword identifier for the argument, and `...` is the value you want to use for that variable.

 3. For an unnamed argument, create a variable on the fly using its `TYPE` cast.
+E.g. `INT(1.234)` to create an integer from a double.

 Note that in all cases, order doesn't matter when specifying a list of arguments!
 Examples: